 The addressable global market for forest and garden products in the regions and product segments where Husqvarna Group is active is estimated at SEK 150bn.
-In addition, there is an addressable market of around SEK 20bn for construction and stone products.
+The addressable market for the construction and stone products is around SEK 20bn.

 The overall forest and garden market is attractive and can be characterized as a mature market with stable growth.
-Average growth has kept pace with gross domestic product (GDP) at between two to three percent per year.
+Average growth has kept pace with gross domestic product development (GDP) at between two to three percent per year.
 Demand is driven mainly by general economic trends.
 Housing starts, employment levels, consumer purchasing power and consumer confidence are important indicators.
 Weather conditions may be important in a given year, as they can impact the season and thus affect demand both positively and negatively.
 A large portion of demand is estimated to be driven by replacement needs.

-Europe and the Americas, where a significant part of the world’s forest, park and garden areas are located, are the biggest markets.
-Combined, the two regions make up around 80 percent of the global market.
-The Asia/Pacific region, where the largest markets are Japan and China, accounts for the remaining 20 percent.
-Consumers in these markets generally show less interest in gardening and there is no widespread tradition of garden care among individuals.
+Europe and North America, where a significant part of the world’s forest, park and garden areas are located, are the biggest markets.
+Combined, the two regions make up around 80 percent of the global market in terms of value.
+The Asia/Pacific region accounts for around 20 percent.
+Consumers in many of these markets generally show less interest in gardening and there is no widespread tradition of garden care among individuals.
 Brazil, Russia and China are considered to be some of the emerging markets with the most attractive potential.

-Lawn mowers make up the largest product segment
+Lawn mowers are the largest product segment, electric the fastest growing

-The wheeled product segment, which includes ride-on and walk-behind lawn mowers, is the largest in terms of market value, followed by the handheld segment, mainly chainsaws and trimmers.
-The electric category, which includes corded and battery-powered products, is the smallest segment but it currently has the strongest growth rate in the market.
+The wheeled product segment, which includes ride-on mowers and walk-behind lawn mowers, is the largest in terms of market value followed by the handheld segment, which includes mainly chainsaws and trimmers.
+The electric category, which covers corded and battery-powered products, is a relatively small segment but it is currently showing the strongest growth rate in the market.
 Growth in electric products is being driven primarily by battery-powered products.
 As batteries improve in terms of product performance, more users are turning to this source of power.